HappySpring/Easy_NetCDF/Readme.md

 + load variables
   - Correct scales, offsets, missing values automatically
-  - Load time in matlab format (days since 0000-01-00 00:00:00)
+  - Load time in "datenum" format (days since 0000-01-00 00:00:00)
-  - Load a subset of a variable by specifying the longitude, latitude, time, etc. instead of indexes in a N-D array.
+  - Load a subset of a variable by specifying the longitude, latitude, time, etc., directly.
   - Load variable from multiple files automatically
-  - Load dimensional information from a cache file, which can speed up the codes significantly when it reads a large datasets from multiple files.
+  - Save/load dimensional information to/from a cache file, which can improve the performance significantly when it reads from a large number of files.

 + File operations
-  - Extract a subset of a NetCDF file into a separate one.
+  - Extract a subset of a NetCDF file to a new one.
-  - Flexible Download via OpenDAP
+  - Download netcdf files via OpenDAP easily and reliably.
     * support large datasets, variable can be downloaded block by block
     * Retry automatically after interruptions.
   - Merge files by time